22 Best Barbecue Side Dishes

 I think coleslaw might be the perfect side dish to go with any barbecue meal because of how well it cuts through rich, sweet, fatty meat.

-This slaw recipe uses apple and beets for an extra fresh take on the classic creamy coleslaw.
+This slaw recipe uses apples and beets for an extra fresh take on the classic creamy coleslaw.

 Recipe: Apple and Beets Slaw